Table of contents

 14. Reverb

-Reverb is an online marketplace where you can sell anything related to music, including musical instruments, accessories, and equipment.
+Reverb is an online selling site like eBay where you can sell anything related to music, including musical instruments, accessories, and equipment.
 In recent years, Reverb has become a reliable platform for musicians to buy and sell their dream gears, from guitar pedals to keyboards and synths.

 All items are fix-priced, and listings on Reverb are totally free.
 You only have to pay a 5% selling fee for every item sold on this platform.
 Though this platform is quite new, they have made an all-out effort to make the musical selling experience much easier for sellers, such as releasing the Reverb Bump feature to help you put your listing in front of more buyers and increase the likelihood of a sale.